DawsonG/OSMMVC/README.md

 var MainController = new Controller();

 MainController.index = function() {
-	this.res.render('index', { title: 'The index page!', body: 'Common body stuff' });
+	this.render('index', { title: 'The index page!', body: 'Common body stuff' });
 }

 module.exports = MainController;
 ```

+You can render a layout through your normal Express renderer using `this.render` or send information using `this.respond`.
+Using the render wrapper also passes the controller name, the called action, and the current date to your template.

 Response and Request objects can be found in the `this.res` and `this.req` variables of the Controller object.
 Use the response object to do anything you'd normally do in an Express path.

 ## Tutorial Page
 [OSMstudios Tutorial Page](http://osmstudios.com/tutorials/osmmvc)